-The financial strength of the companies that SEC holds may have worked in its favour when the pandemic struck.
-In addition, many of the stocks in the portfolio were operating in sectors that were less affected by or even benefitted from the crisis been unhelpful.
-The UK market has been lagging its peers since the run-up to the Brexit referendum in 2016.
+The financial strength of the companies that SEC holds worked in its favour when the pandemic struck.
+In addition, many of the stocks in the portfolio were operating in sectors that were less affected by or even benefitted from the crisis.

+International investors have been looking warily at Brexit and the UK's poor handling of the coronavirus.
+The UK market's relative underweight exposure to higher-growth sectors such as technology has also been unhelpful.
+The UK market has been relative to peers lagging its peers since the run-up to the Brexit referendum in 2016.
 The degree of its underperformance intensified over 2020, despite a modest bounce when the good news on vaccine trials was published in November 2020.
 That news triggered a significant rotation in markets as investors took profits on 'growth' stocks and upped exposure to cyclicals.